gkiarie1/Phase2-Group5-Project/README.md

 Contributions are welcome!
 If you'd like to contribute to this project, please fork the repository and submit a pull request.

 Credits
-This project was created by Cherotich Hellen, George Kiarie, Alex Njoroge and Cyrus Mureithi
+This project was created by Moringa School SDF)05 Group five with; Cherotich Hellen, George Kiarie, Alex Njoroge and Cyrus Mureithi

 License
 This project is licensed under the MIT License.